gitter-lab/tps/workflow/README.md

 - `visualization_utilities.py`
   - utility functions used for creating cyREST client
-  - import ooutput groah files, style and annotation into Cytoscape
+  - import output graph files, style, and annotations into Cytoscape
-  - TODO : search machine for Cytoscape executable

 - `table_refactor.py`
   - helper methods of reformatting annotations data

+- `table_generation.py`
+  - helper methods for combining data sources to prepare annotations table for proteins that can be imported into Cytoscape

 ## Usage